Arian-D/webfs/README.md

 enumerate a certain path or like writing to a file could be some sort of post request, but those are beyond the scope of what I wanna do now; for now I just wanna be able to read from

+## Cool things to add ##
+What about protocols other than http(s)? ipfs and ftp would be good ones to add, or maybe even gemini?
+Another thing question I raise here is: where does the user specify the protocol?
+Is it `.../ftp/someurl/somefile`?
+What about *guessing* what the protocol is?
+Like `.../some-ipfs-address` and we'd get the content.

+Another nice-to-have would be writing.
+Uploading to ftp servers as anonymous or registering to ipfs when Kubo is already set up would be pretty cool.

 ## Language choice ##
 Rust might be easier for me, but I see a lot of golang jobs so imma go